openzim/mwoffliner/CONTRIBUTING.md

-We have gathered here a few things which should be helpful if you want to participate to MWoffliner developement or hack it.
+We have gathered here a few things which should be helpful if you want to participate to MWoffliner development or hack it.

 ## Setup